-April 29, 2024
+April 30, 2025

 This Statement of Additional Information (the "SAI"), which is not a prospectus, describes The Gabelli Asset Fund, a Massachusetts business Trust (the "Fund").
-This SAI should be read in conjunction with the Fund's prospectus for Class AAA, Class A, Class C, and Class I shares dated April 29, 2024.
+This SAI should be read in conjunction with the Fund's prospectus for Class AAA, Class A, Class C, and Class I shares dated April 30, 2025.
 This SAI is incorporated by reference in its entirety into the Fund's prospectus.
-Portions of the Fund's annual report to shareholders are incorporated by reference into this SAI.
-For a free copy of the Fund's prospectus or the Fund's annual report to shareholders, please contact the Fund at the address, telephone number, or Internet website printed below.
+The Fund's financial statements, contained in the Fund's Form N-CSR, are incorporated by reference into this SAI.
+For a free copy of the Fund's prospectus or financial statements, please contact the Fund at the address, telephone number, or Internet website printed below.